Return to the Military

 Just as I called Rod by his first name, I tended to do that with everyone who I was working with on a regular basis.
 I would also ask people to do things rather than tell them, but everyone knew that my request was an order and I only had one occasion where I had to be more precise when a corporal didn’t quite grasp what was being said.
 Something that I was able to rectify with one of my looks and a “Let me rephrase that Corporal”.

 My first appointment was as Company Training Officer.
-My first weekend was interesting and establish my standing within the Company.
+My first weekend was interesting and established my standing within the Company.
 We were updating kit and one of my corporals, Billie McKenzie. submitted a pair of boots for exchange.
 The Quartermaster (QM) said that he wasn’t changing them as he had changed them previously.
 Being in attendance I went over to look at the boots and the soles were significantly worn down.
 I mentioned this to the QM who was a captain and ranked above me and he snapped that they didn’t need changing.
 I then proceeded to state that they definitely did need changing and an exchange of words occurred, which is my way of saying that we had a blazing row.
 He stated that he wasn’t going to change them and told the corporal to get out.

 When I was promoted to Captain, I became Company 2i/c (Second in Command).
 However, being my own boss I was able to allocate what time I chose to the TA, I was able to attend a number of courses, something I had done throughout my career with the military.

-In addition to my unit duties, I became involved with the selection of potential officers and assisted in the TA Officer promotion training, I also lectured on the Regular Management Courses.
-It was doing that which resulted in me and their chief Instructor, Major Elvin Jones, to write Management for the Professions, which provided an introduction to the process of management.
+In addition to my unit duties, over time, I became involved with the selection of potential officers and assisted in the TA Officer promotion training, I also lectured on the Regular Management Courses.
+It was doing that which resulted in me and their chief Instructor, Major Elvin Jones, writing Management for the Professions, which provided an introduction to the process of management.
 When it was decided that TA Officers would benefit from Distance Learning prior to attending courses, I was asked to produce the learning material, which I duly did.

 I joined the TA at a good time, as a number of reorganisations were to take place that would enable me to further my career.
 Firstly, in 1993, the Royal Pioneer Corps was to be amalgamated into the Royal Logistic Corps (RLC), and the three Pioneer companies were renamed squadrons.